jaina1008/Plotly-Dashboard/README.md

 ## About the Project
 This project creates a dashboard displaying U.S Regional Sales statistics of a shopping company.
+Two dashboards are available in the repo:
+* Dash-Plotly
+* Streamlit

 ## Built With
 - [Streamlit](https://streamlit.io/)